drhollander/COP4331_Sample/README.md

 # Sample Project for COP 4331 - Spring 2020

+As a general note, it is much easier (and less risky) to use inline markdown text for any text documents you create.
+If you choose to use Google Docs or Google Sheets, you run the risk of providing an invalid link or linking to a file that is not properly shared.
+If myself or the grader cannot access your artifact, you will not receive credit for it - even if you fix the problem after it has been graded.

 ## Team Members

 - Dr. Hollander

-## Vision Statement
+# Vision Statement

 Your vision statement should contain the following information and be formatted as one or more paragraphs.
+This statement must be included in your main README file and not linked externally.

 1. For ... (the product’s target market)
 2. Who/That ... (describe what need your product solves)